NoahCHuber/CSCISeniorProject/docs/test-plan.md

 USER-ACCEPTANCE TEST
 --------------------

-Verify that the solution works for potential user.
+Verify that the solution works for a potential user.
 Include the method (e.g., heuristic, performance measures, thinking aloud, observation, questionnaire, interviews, etc.), the number of participants and demographics, the concent form, *scenarios*, scripts to read, and data collection methods.